Is Depression A Disease? Mental Health And Major Depressive Disorder

 How can online therapy support those experiencing depression?

 Online therapy can provide a greater means of entry to mental health professionals and resources for those experiencing depression.
 This form of therapy can be held conveniently from home or another safe location, quickly connecting people with depression to resources that might help.
-This can make support a more attainable goal for those who may experience difficulty leaving the bed.
+This can make support a more attainable goal for those who may experience difficulty getting out of bed.

 The efficacy of online therapy for treating depression